NLnetLabs/rotonda/design docs/filtering-design-survey.md

         }
     }

-    filter-statement invalid-prefix-origin-as on route {
+    filter-term invalid-prefix-origin-as for route {
         with irr_customers;
         from {
             found_prefix.matches;